Social media can be overwhelming for church leaders.

 - And more…

-Action Step: Identify 3–5 specific topics you’re going to share on social media.
+Action Step: Identify 3–5 specific topics that people will want to see that you can share on social media.

 2. Know who you’re talking to